1729prashant/1729prashant/README.md

 ## Hi there 👋

-- Tech professional with 11+ years in PeopleSoft Finance ERP (technical + functional)
+- I am a tech professional with 11+ years in PeopleSoft Finance ERP (technical + functional)
 - Now building in backend development, automation, and system architecture — applying enterprise-scale experience to modern product engineering
 - 📫 How to reach me: prashantvgaikar at gmail dot com